scrubbbbs/cbird/readme.md

 Additionally, zip files are supported for images.

-To get the most formats you will need to compile FFmpeg and Qt5 with the necessary options.
+To get the most formats you will need to compile FFmpeg and Qt 6 with the necessary options.

 License
 =========================